 Tax credits and incentives – There are additional deductions available for investments in energy-efficient assets and environmental assets.
 Companies conducting certain R&D activities may be eligible for a reduction of wage taxes.

-Personal income tax – An individual is deemed to be tax resident in Netherlands based on a series of facts and circumstances such as: permanent home, employment duties, family residence, registration with local authorities, local bank accounts and local assets and the intended length of stay in Netherlands.
+Personal income tax – An individual is deemed to be tax resident in the Netherlands based on a series of facts and circumstances such as permanent home, employment duties, family residence, registration with local authorities, local bank accounts and local assets and the intended length of stay in the Netherlands.

-Foreigners are usually deemed tax residents if their family is residing in Netherlands or if they stay in Netherlands more than 1 year.
-However, expats may opt for several tax benefits if they fulfil certain conditions.
+Foreigners have usually deemed tax residents if their family is residing in the Netherlands or if they stay in the Netherlands for more than 1 year.
+However, expats may opt for several tax benefits if they fulfill certain conditions.